redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-2.2/index.md

 Since these clusters are already provisioned, we're just going to adopt them into ACM management.
 If you and a partner were working together on the `vm9` cluster, you're now going to work together to adopt the `metal9` cluster.

 With our VM SNO clusters, we were in the same VPC as the ACM Hub.
 ACM was able to discover and provision them just fine.
 Our metal clusters won't be so easy.
 The network topology doesn't exactly do us any favors here at the edge.
-Remember, our lab is organized like this:
+If you're working with any bare metal in your lab today, the network has been arranged like this:

 ![Lab Architecture Diagram](/assets/images/lab-diagram.png?style=border&style=centered "Lab Achitecture Diagram")